IFF to buy Frutarom in flavor and fragrance consolidation

 IFF, which employs 7,300 people, 1,600 of them in R&D, has not been so acquisitive.
 Since 2015, the firm has made five deals, the most recent of which were for Fragrance Resources, a fine fragrances firm, and Powder Pure, an organic flavorings firm.

-Competitors are actively buying natural ingredient assets too.
-Earlier this year, Givaudan agreed to acquire Naturex, a maker of natural food, nutrition, and personal care ingredients, for $1.6 billion.
-Givaudan previously bought the natural ingredient makers Spicetec and Activ International.
+John Leffingwell, of the flavor and fragrances consulting firm Leffingwell & Associates, foresees “a lot of indigestion” in bringing IFF and Frutarom together.
+For one thing, he says, the two firms have very different target markets.

-In 2015, Germany’s Symrise acquired the pine-derived fragrance and food ingredient maker Pinova for $397 million.
-Pinova itself consisted of the former Ashland pine chemical business and the pine-based flavor and fragrance business of LyondellBasell Industries.
+Frutarom focuses on sales to smaller companies interested in quality and price, Leffingwell says.
+IFF is more comfortable with developing relationships with large clients’ technical and commercial people.
+“Everyone is wondering if IFF can effectively put the two firms together,” he says.

 The boards of both IFF and Frutarom have approved the deal, as has ICC Industries, a New York City-based firm that owns a 36% stake in Frutarom.
-The companies will still need to secure regulatory approvals.
+The companies still needs to secure regulatory approvals.

 Join the conversation